oplS15projects/FP4-proposal/README.md

 ## Group Responsibilities

 ### Patrick Lehane
-Factoring in momentum on the main character can be something

-3. There's also enemy patterns to program.
-Like, we could have it like in Mario where  some enemies walk off ledges and some enemies don't.
-4. I also think we should have some sort of experience and leveling up system if only to further justify having a save system.
+I will handle enemy movements, enemy collisions with the player, enemy spells/attacks, display of experience & health, and the experience/level system.

 ### Andrew Gabriel
 I will write the code for making the player character jump and for detecting collision with the wall and the ground.
 This will be in time for the first milestone.